fishrscale/EVIAN/DNAm_Pct_report/README.md

 To test this script, example files are provided in the *test_data* directory.

 Once you loaded the required dependencies to use this tool, you can either:
-* launch the *DNAm_Pct.R* script that will generate the report from the Rmd file:
+* launch the *DNAm_Pct.R* script (-h or --help to see each option available) that will generate the report from the Rmd file:

 ```
 cd ./path/to/EVIAN